Apoprotein manufacturing and methods for protein purification

 Therapeutic Uses of Protein Complexes

 The researchers have created unique protein complexes that have a wide variety of medical applications.
-The products are synthetically made apoHb-Hp protein complexes.
-One medical application of this technology is for treatment of various states of hemolysis, where these complexes can be administered to detoxify both cell-free Hb, and cell-free heme.
-Moreover, this complex can be used as a drug carrier.
-For example, apoHb-Hp can target CD163+ macrophages and monocytes, thus potentially delivering chemotherapeutic drugs more effectively to these cells.
+One product is synthetically made apoHb-Hp protein complexes.
+One medical application of this technology is for treatment of various states of hemolysis, where these complexes can be administered to detoxify both cell-free Hb and cell-free heme.
+Moreover, this complex can be used as a drug or bioimaging agent carrier.
+For example, apoHb-Hp can target CD163+ macrophages and monocytes, thus potentially delivering chemotherapeutic drugs or other types of drugs more effectively to these cells.

 This technique is an improved method to treat hemolysis because it allows for the scavenging of both cell-free Hb and cell-free heme with a single molecule.
 There is a need for novel treatments to detoxify the byproducts of hemolysis.
 This technology therefore represents an advancement in the field that could provide more robust treatment for conditions such as hemolysis, and more efficacious drug delivery for conditions such as cancer.